Xanga: Advertising

 Xanga was largely supported by advertising, in the form of banner ads that appear on the top of most pages on Xanga.
 Xanga ads first appeared on the site on May 30, 2001.
 On September 21, 2005, the ads were changed to a larger leaderboard format.

+COPPA violations and fine

+On September 7, 2006, the Federal Trade Commission announced a $1 million fine against Xanga for violations of the Children's Online Privacy Protection Act.
+According to the FTC, although the site's Terms of Service stated no one under 13 was permitted to use Xanga, a user could still put their birthdate as under the age of 13 and successfully join.
+The FTC stated that 1.7 million accounts existed at the time for users under 13.